History of Iznik Tiles

 The best tile examples in the colors mentioned can be seen in Hürrem Sultan, or Roxelana, Mausoleum; Rüstem Paşa Mosque and Selimiye Mosque.
 In Harem of Topkapı Palace, Privy Room of Murad III is another place where you can see the examples of this artistic richness.

-Antique Iznik Tiles At Sultan’s Room – Topkapi Palace Harem
+Iznik Tiles at Sultan’s Room – Topkapi Palace Harem

 Withering Away of Iznik Tiles